SaadAttieh/lazyCode/readme.md

     }
 ```

-The bug?
-What if the user enters less than 10 numbers.
-You'll be reading EOF into your total.
+__The bug?__  What if the user enters less than 10 numbers.
+You'll be reading EOF symbols into your total.

 ## Who's concerned about the macros!